Meet Teacher/Director Julie Laurin of the Rose Room

 Meet Mrs.Cassie Pham of the Azaela Room

-Cassie is the teacher for our Kindergarten class.
+Cassie Pham is the teacher for our Kindergarten class.
 She earned her Master’s degree in Education at Concordia University, with an endorsement in Reading Intervention.
 Cassie has experience as a substitute teacher with ESS, serving many early childhood and elementary classrooms.
 Prior to this, she was a licensed family child care provider for five years.
-Cassie and her husband have two children, a 4-year-old daughter and an 8-year-old son.
+Cassie and her husband have a 5-year-old daughter who attends the Rose Room and a 9-year-old son.
 They also have two dogs named Meeka and Teddy.
-Cassie enjoys being outside and going on camping trips with her family.
+Cassie enjoys being outside, hiking, and going on camping trips with her family.
 She also likes to relax with a puzzle or a good book.
-Cassie is excited to work in a small community in which she can grow meaningful relationships with the students and their families.
+Cassie loves working in a small community in which she can grow meaningful relationships with the students and their families.
 She believes that all students can be successful and have unique strengths to contribute to the classroom community.

 Her favorite quote is, “Education is not the filling of a pail, but the lighting of a fire.” -William Butler Yeats

-Meet Teacher Tanya Kokor of the Daisy Room
+Meet Teacher Elizabeth Tuck of the Daisy Room